ABOUT TALKIN’ TRASH

 Challenge: Sponsor a poster campaign at your school that promotes sustainability, health and wellness, recycling, composting, environmental stewardship, energy, clean air, litter or any other topic that students connect to sustainability at your school.
 This can be made into a contest for added fun and share winners on social media!

-Challenge: Conduct a visual waste audit at home or at school and answer the following questions:
+Challenge: Conduct a visual waste audit at school and answer the following questions:

 - What kinds of waste are in the garbage?